 During the launch event of the Nikon Z7 camera, I was particularly concerned about future firmware updates for Nikon’s mirrorless cameras, so I decided to ask a Nikon representative about it.
 I was told that Nikon is very committed to the Nikon Z mount and future products.
 I was also promised that Nikon is planning to release more frequent updates to the Z6 / Z7-series cameras than before.
 Lastly, the representative told me that the company is very open to listening to all customer feedback and that each request will be taken very seriously.

-With the release of firmware 2.0 for both Nikon Z6 and Z7 that includes the Eye AF feature (a rather major feature we have never previously seen on a Nikon camera before), we can see that Nikon is indeed interested in making the Z-series cameras successful.
+With the release of firmware 2.0 for both Nikon Z6 and Z7 that included the Eye AF feature (a rather major feature we have never previously seen on a Nikon camera before), and the subsequent release of firmware 3.0 that added Animal Detect feature, we can see that Nikon is indeed interested in making the Z-series cameras successful.
 It is good to see that the company is listening to customer feedback and willing to change its firmware release strategy.

 This is a huge problem for those of us that like to use the LCD (for landscape, architecture, product photography, etc), because we cannot use the screen to properly compose our shots without any distractions.
 Nikon should issue a fix for this as soon as possible that allows the camera to switch to a fully clear view without any information overlays.
 Essentially, this means adding another view mode to the DISP button.

-2. When Camera Turns Off, Remember Focus Position (Critical)
+When Camera Turns Off, Remember Focusing Position (Critical)

 However, a real fix would be to remember the focus position when the camera is turned off, then instruct the lens to return to its last position when the camera is turned back on.
 I hope Nikon can issue a firmware update as soon as possible to address this issue.